kstenerud/concise-encoding/cbe-specification.md

 ##### Bit Array Chunks

-Bit array chunks with continuation=1 **MUST** have a length that is a multiple of 8 so that the chunk data begins and ends on an 8-bit boundary.
+Bit array chunks with continuation=1 **MUST** have a length that is a multiple of 8 so that subsequent chunk data will begin on an 8-bit boundary.
 Only the final chunk (continuation=0) of a bit array **CAN** be of arbitrary size.

 ##### String-like Array Chunks

-Array chunks for string-like data (UTF-8) **MUST** always end on a character boundary (do not split multibyte characters between chunks).
-Decoders **MAY** validate string data on every chunk received, which will fail if a chunk ends on an incomplete character.
+To ensure compatibility across all platforms (and to aid in debugging), array chunks for string-like data (UTF-8) **MUST** always end on a character boundary (do not split multibyte characters between chunks).

 ##### Zero Chunk